 Already, you can see that more countries have reported data for poverty rates.
 ArcGIS Online offers an easy way to visualize and compare relationships where data is present.

 1. Hover over the Childhood Poverty layer and click the ellipses.
 In the More Options menu, click Copy.

 An identical layer is added to the map.

 2. Turn off the original layer, then open the Change Style pane for the Childhood Poverty- copy

-The layer currently shows Latest Value 1 from Indicator 1.3.1: Child Social Protection.
+The layer currently shows Latest Value 1 from Indicator 8.7.1: Children engaged in economic activity.
 Now you’ll add the Latest Value attribute from Indicator 1.1.1: Global poverty for comparison.

 3. Under Choose an attribute to show, click Add attribute and choose Value Latest Year.